Photo: Xavier University

 Interracial matches were played on the courts of the Cosmopolitan Tennis Club, an affiliate of the American Tennis Association (ATA), in New York City.
 Ed Hughes, a reporter for the "Brooklyn Daily Eagle," wrote,

-Before 1940, American Blacks were denied the chance to join in tournaments sanctioned by the United States Lawn Tennis Association, and it was rare that they were even given the opportunity to engage in friendly competition.
+Before 1940, American blacks were denied the chance to join tournaments sanctioned by the United States Lawn Tennis Association.
+It was rare that they were even allowed to engage in friendly competition.

 AMERICAN TENNIS ASSOCIATION